-We also achieved an overall student satisfaction of 95% in the 2013 National Student Survey.
+We also achieved an overall student satisfaction score of 93% in the category of ‘Others in Subjects allied to Medicine’ in the 2014 National Student Survey.

 Our degrees are divided into two Phases and you can transfer between any of our degrees at the end of Phase 1 if you wish.